 Human beings love being around pleasant things.
 You know this is true for shops and restaurants.
 Don’t you think the same is true for websites?

 2. Fast Loading

 If people can’t even see your website, you’re in trouble.
 This is one that a lot of people get wrong because they don’t realise how slow their website is loading.
 It might load fine while you’re sitting at home on your broadband connection, but what about the person sitting in a hotel room struggling with a bad WiFi connection?
 What about someone sitting on the train to work browsing on their iPhone?

 Is your website slow?
 Check out this tool right here from Google that does a speed diagnostic test for free for your site.

 This year, over 50% of the visitors to your website will be on mobile devices – that is, smartphones and tablets.
-The technology to make websites mobile – which is known as Responsive Design – was only developed in 2011 and it wasn’t until 2013 until it became widespread, so if your site is 2 or more years old you need a new one before it’s too late.
+The technology to make websites mobile – which is known as Responsive Design – was only developed in 2011.
+It wasn’t until 2013 until it became widespread, so if your site is 2 or more years old, you need a new one before it’s too late.

-To check your site’s speed and whether it is responsive, check this tool below which shows you how GOOGLE sees your website.
+To check your site’s speed and whether it is responsive, check out this tool which shows you how Google sees your website.
 Very handy.

-Everything above is super important, but THE most important thing that people need to see is What You Do and Why You.
+Everything above is super important, but THE most important thing that people need to see is what you do and why they should choose you.

 ‘Who you are’ doesn’t really matter that much until you have convinced someone to hang around.